pwaring/technical-talks/engima-lessons/slides.md

  - Knowing (or guessing) some of the plaintext helps with cracking
  - Knowing the position of plaintext is even better
- - Weather and other structured reports
+ - Army reports tend to be structured and regular (e.g. weather)
  - Intentionally cause known messages to be sent

 # Compromised keys

  - U-boats spent long times at sea so required monthly(?) books
- - Capture or sink a U-boat and you have the keys
+ - Capture a U-boat and you have the keys
  - Germans did not always revoke keys after sinking
  - Extremely dangerous operation, but rewarding
  - Still need cryptoanalysis to continue

+# Assumption of security

+ - Occasionally not using decrypted messages

 # Lessons learned